dwoong93/GYMLOCATOR/README.md

 These Data were then stored in Microsoft Excel and saved as CSV UTF-8.
 The CSV was converted to geoJSON using <https://odileeds.github.io/CSV2GeoJSON/>, which was created by Stuart Lowe, ODI Leeds 2020.
 (MIT Licence).
  Weather API was taken from Data.gov.sg.

+## Future Features/Implementation

+User Geo-Location:
+This feature should allow the user to clearly find the nearest gym to them.

+## Known Issues or Bugs

+GitHub has a strict formatting issue for routes, which only allows image sources to be written in a certain format.
+In the case that the map pins do not render when deployed via GitHub Pages, the project should work correctly when deployed on Netlify.

 ## Testing Procedure